scripting/githubpub/docs/api.md

 And a single GHP server can serve multiple websites.

+There is also a way to get around the domain and access an item directly, using username, repository and path.

 ### englishblog1.scripting.com

 In all the examples I'll use this domain.
-The three properties for the domain are:
+The three properties:

 1. scripting